csqrs/puppet-rsnapshot/README.md

   to be installed on the backup server.
 * Multiple puppet runs (client, then server, then client again) need to occur for all resources to be created on both servers.
+* Manual mode requires neither PuppetDB nor Storeconfigs, but SSH keys must be configured manually and client configs must be created for the server manually.

 ### Beginning with rsnapshot